mkiernan/azfinsim/README.md

 ## 2. Generate the Synthetic Trade Data

 For the Batch work we'll pre-fill the cache with trades (simulating an end of trading day data upload).
-We do this with the generator.sh script, which will PUT the trades directly into the Redis Cache.
+We do this with the generator.sh script, which will SET the trades directly into the Redis Cache.
 ```
 cd bin; ./generator.sh
 ```
 You can configure the generator.sh script to create as many trades as you like, and select the number of threads to speed things up as required.
-Example output creating 5 trades:
+Example output:

 <img src=img/generator.JPG>

-100k trades will take around 5 mins, 1 million ~50 minutes depending on your client and latency.

-You'll also notice the number of keys stored in redis has risen to 1 million (this image form the dashboard we created with terraform):
+Creating 1 million trades will take around 3 minutes depending on your client and latency.
+The process is multithreaded and requests are generated and pipelined together for upload in batches of 10,000 by default.
+Once the process is complete, you'll notice the number of keys stored in redis has risen to 1 million (this image form the dashboard we created with terraform):

 <img src=img/redispop.JPG>